Financial Aid Terms and Conditions

 Request a tax transcript from the IRS

 An applicant will be required to verify (validate by documentation) any and all information provided on the FAFSA if the application is selected for verification.
-Verification selection can occur in the federal processing and edit systems or in the Student Financial Assistance office if there is reason to believe that any application information critical to the calculation of the student’s expected family contribution (EFC) is inaccurate or in conflict with other information.
+Verification selection can occur in the federal processing and edit systems or in the Financial Aid Office if there is reason to believe that any application information critical to the calculation of the student’s student aid index (SAI) is inaccurate or in conflict with other information.

 The time period granted to the applicant for completion of required documentation may vary with the complexity of the requirements and with the time remaining in the school term for which funding is sought.
-Normally, the student is afforded 45 days from the request date to provide verification documents to the Student Financial Assistance Office.
-Should read: Normally, the student is afforded 30 days from the request date to provide verification documents to the Student Financial Assistance Office.
-If you cannot complete documentation requirements within 30 days, contact the Fin Aid Office to explain your circumstances and request an extension.
+Normally, the student is afforded 45 days from the request date to provide verification documents to the Financial Aid Office.
+Should read: Normally, the student is afforded 30 days from the request date to provide verification documents to the Financial Aid Office.
+If you cannot complete documentation requirements within 30 days, contact the Financial Aid Office to explain your circumstances and request an extension.

 Should the applicant fail to provide required documentation within the specified time period, the application is considered invalid and the applicant will forfeit eligibility for assistance from the federal Title IV student aid programs for the program year for which the invalid application was filed.

 If the verification documents provided within the specified time period confirm the accuracy of all application items requiring verification, the application is finalized and, if all other requirements have been met, a letter is sent to notify the applicant.
-If the verification documents reveal inaccuracies in the application the SAR/ISIR will be corrected and submitted electronically.
+If the verification documents reveal inaccuracies in the application, corrections will be made and submitted electronically by the Financial Aid Office.
 If incomplete or inadequate verification documents are submitted, the applicant is notified of deficiencies and instructed on how to correct them.

 Dependency, Special and Unusual Circumstances